morganwalkup/godot-figma-importer/README.md

 	Type = Type
 ```

 Match the variable names to the Figma component properties, and the importer will automatically apply the values.
+Only properties that Figma supports are exported / imported.

 ![Screenshot of Figma Properties.](/doc_images/properties.PNG)